 If an insecure (HTTP) site that you load into the Optimizely Editor is compromised, it can compromise your Optimizely account.
 Optimizely’s Editor is always loaded securely via HTTPS to protect your experiments and data.

 If you try to load an insecure site into the Optimizely Editor (for example, http://www.example.com instead of https://www.example.com), your browser may trigger a mixed content warning and block the insecure site from loading.
 This is because the Optimizely Editor’s protocol is HTTPS, and the page you’re trying to load is HTTP.

-Note that the browser warning is meant only to advise you that an insecure site (your page) is being loaded inside a secure site (the Editor).
-Optimizely will show a message in the main canvas of the Editor if we detect that mixed content is being blocked, though we may not always be able to detect this:
+The compatibility mode warning advises you that an insecure site (your page) is being loaded inside a secure site (the Editor).
+Optimizely displays the warning in the main canvas of the Editor if we detect that mixed content is being blocked, although we may not always be able to detect this.

 Troubleshoot other page-loading issues

-This article describes how Optimizely loads pages in the Editor, which might help you target your troubleshooting.
+Learn how Optimizely loads pages in the Editor, which might help you target your troubleshooting

 If you're trying to load content that's in an iframe, read about loading iframe content